f5devcentral/f5-bd-ansible-provisioner-docs/docs/index.rst

-F5 Automation Sandbox
+Ansible Automation Workshops
 ======================

 Introduction:
 ----------------------
-The F5 Solution Sandbox provides a demo environment to get familiar with the solutions that F5 provides in security, performance, and visibility.
-Users can use this environment to try automation solutions, build demos and proof of concepts.
+The Ansible Automation Workshops provides a demo (Sandbox) environment to get familiar with various solutions.
+This includes F5 products in security, performance, and visibility.
+Users can use this environment to try F5 automation solutions, build demos and proof of concepts.
 Using the scenarios provided, users will be able to experience how F5 adds value and integrates into your build environment seamlessly.

-The F5 Solution Sandbox delivers a few common scenarios to help you learn more:
+The Ansible Automation Sandbox delivers a few common scenarios to help you learn more:

 * Virtaul server deployment with redirection of HTTP to HTTPS traffic to enforce secured connections
 * An automated SSL certificate update scenario to manage key updates